Volavi/Disconverter/README.md

 ## What It Does

+1. Goes through all files within a folder
 1. Converts all videos in a set path to H.264 (plays everywhere)
 2. Makes compressed copies under 10MB for Discord
 3. Remembers which files it's already processed with hashing